merland/seedpicker/guide/SeedPicker_Recovery_Sheet.md

 ### What is this?
 The 24 words below together make up a secret "seed phrase" constructed according to the Bitcoin BIP39 standard.
-A seed phrase is a list of words which store all the information needed to recover a Bitcoin wallet.
+A seed phrase is a list of words which store all information needed to recover a Bitcoin wallet.

-An additional "pass phrase" (a long password, sometimes called the 25th word) is another component of the BIP39 standard.
+An additional _passphrase_ (a long password, sometimes called the 25th word) is another component of the BIP39 standard.
 Depending on the intended use of the seed phrase below, a BIP39 pass phrase may or may not be necessary.

 For security reasons, the secret words ***should never be entered into a computer***.
-When the time comes to access the cryptocurrency (or other secret information) protected by this seed phrase, a ***hardware wallet*** should be used.
-A hardware wallet is an ultra-secure device build specifically for this purpose.
+When the time comes to access the bitcoin (or other secret information) protected by this seed phrase, it is recommended that a ***hardware wallet*** is used.
+A hardware wallet is an ultra-secure device built specifically for this purpose.
 It can generate many different private keys from one seed phrase, and each private key can, in turn, generate a public Bitcoin address, using a one-way cryptographic function.